Steve Albers' Research Projects

 Variational Cloud Analysis

 There are plans to further improve the cloud analysis in a variational context, allowing Numerical Weather Prediciton (NWP) models to more accurately match high resolution features seen in reality.
 This would entail a 4D variational analysis within an LES cloud model that directly uses visible and IR radiance information (e.g. with sub-kilometer resolution at a 1-minute cadence) solving for evolving 3-D cloud (and wind) fields.
 Observations from ground based cameras, also described in this paper, can be used along with satellites, and radars to variationally constrain clouds by looking at multiply scattered light from different vantage points.
 Since the light scatters throughout the interior of the clouds, the observed radiance provides information on the cloud optical and microphysical charasterics, such as optical thickness and liquid water content.
 A video explaining these concepts can be found on YouTube or in MP4 format (courtesy Israel Institute of Technology).
 A python software package performing this type of tomographic analysis based on SHDOM can be found here, described in this research article using airborne cameras.
-Here is some related satellite data assimilation discussion.
+Here is a neural network version of the tomographic 3-D cloud retrieval.
+This related satellite data assimilation discussion helps to summarize things.

 References: